frankgalindo/mirror-repo-cli/README.md

 ```

 ### Disclamer
-This time of command you override everything in the target repository, so you must have the corrects permissions to do that.
+This type of command will override everything in the target repository, so you must have the corrects permissions to do that.

 # Contribute